 Rachel Wilson, Investigative Coordinator, Client Relations of The Smith Investigation Agency

-For example, top-rated password manager programs such as 1Password and Lastpass allow families to share passwords for websites and accounts used by the entire family while maintaining privacy for those programs that are used individually.
+For example, top-rated password manager programs allow families to share passwords for websites and accounts used by the entire family, while maintaining privacy for those programs that are used individually.
 We teach our children about bullying and road safety, and have begun to teach our children about online safety and cyberbullying.
 However, being mindful of and prepared against incoming attacks online is an important part of this equation.
-Similarly, we lock the doors to protect our personal items at home; Why wouldn’t we ensure we are taking the same precautions on the web?
+We lock the doors to protect our personal items at home; Why wouldn’t we ensure we are taking the same precautions on the web?

 Why do families need a password manager?

 To protect your data and privacy online from hackers and data thieves, you need to have strong passwords.
 A strong password has to primarily have to be above 12 characters and include numbers, symbols, capital letters, and lowercase letters.

 It is also recommended to have unique passwords for each account and avoid using a master password for all of it.
 But if you have more than 5 accounts, tracking all those passwords is not an easy feat, especially for your kids.
 This is where password managers come in handy.
 They can suggest strong passwords and then easily save those passwords on their database.